 Branding is certainly not a carefree topic.
 It is a critical element of any business.
 All too often logo design is treated as being interchangeable with branding.
 Although they go hand-in-hand, they are not the same.
 Many businesses overlook the true potential of what a brand can and will accomplish, settling for just a logo.
 So, what sets a brand apart from a logo.
-Why is the jump from a logo to a brand so difficult?
 Why do you need a brand, not just a logo?
-Let’s explore.
+Let’s explore the importance of branding and how to begin the process of developing a strong logo and brand.

 In order to gain a healthy understanding of the differences between a logo and a brand, some definitions must first be established.